 Jolanta’s knowledge and expertise of Baroque, Classical, Romantic & Contemporary violin allows her to interpret each composer’s intent with remarkable intuition & sophistication.

 As a soloist and zealous proponent of Austrian Baroque Music, Polish Romantic and Contemporary works – few recently discovered, Ms. Sosnowska has played and recorded Premieres of music by Emperor Leopold the 1st (1640-1705), Giovanni Buonaventura Viviani, (1638-1693), Heinrich Schmelzer (1620-1680), Zygmunt Noskowski (1846-1909) and Marian Sawa (1937-2005) for labels like For Tune, Acte Prealable and NAXOS, the latter being nominated to the Polish Recording Academy Award – Fryderyk 2017.
 Her other recordings include CDs for Gramola, Pan Classics, Sony Classical, Deutsche Grammophon.
 In addition the artist has recorded concerts, documentaries and programs for the Austrian Radio ORF, Mexican Radio OPUS, Polish Radio PR2, Polish TV Trwam.

 As a musician based in Vienna, Ms. Sosnowska also participates & collaborates (as a member or concertmaster) with numerous Baroque and Chamber Music ensembles such as Ars Antiqua Austria, Altomonte Ensemble, Collegium Wartberg, Wiener Akademie, Haydn Akademie, Ensemble vita & anima, Tiroler Barockinstrumentalisten , as well as Swiss formations like Die Freitagsakademie Bern and La Cetra Basel.
 Concert tours with the above-mentioned groups have led her to number of performances in important music halls like the Concertgebouw Bruges in Belgium (Musica Antiqua Festival), at the Berliner Konzerthaus in Germany, the Rudolfinum in Prag in the Czech Republik, the National Center for the Performing Arts in Beijing in China, and to the Jerusalem Theater (The Jerusalem Festival).

-Jolanta’s Particular interest in sacred music resulted in regular colaboration (as a memner and guest Concertmaster) with the Orchester von St. Augustin – a long tradition formation – specifically dedicated to weekly performances of the First Viennese School masses by Mozart, Haydn, Beethoven, and also Schubert.
+Jolanta’s particular interest in sacred music resulted in regular colaboration (as a member, guest concertmaster and a soloist) with the Orchester von St. Augustin based in the Augustinia Church in Vienna.
+This music formation is specifically dedicated to weekly performances of the First Viennese School masses by Mozart, Haydn, Beethoven, and also Schubert.

 Ms. Sosnowska’s life philosophy is to share her passion for music with others.
 She is convinced of its enormous influence on functioning of a single human being and thus on the society.